cyber-dojo/differ/docs/README.md

 ```
-./demo.sh
+./sh/run_demo.sh
 ```

-Creates two docker images; a diff-client and a diff-server (both using sinatra), and creates a container from each image.
+Creates two docker images; a diff-client and a diff-server, and creates a container from each image.
 The diff-client container sends two sets of files (in a json body) to the diff-server-container which returns their processed diff.
 The diff-client runs